MoeXD2/LuissCue/README.md

 LuissCue is a Flask web app designed to help students study more effectively.
 It provides a platform for uploading and talking to notes, and transcribing and talking to lessons.
 The web app leverages OpenAI technologies to transcribe and summarize video / audio content, making it a powerful study aid for students.

 ### Features
-**Notes**: Share and access notes from your classmates to enhance your learning experience.
+**Notes**: Upload notes from and talk to them to enhance your learning experience.

 **Lessons**: Explore lessons with AI-generated transcriptions and summaries for easy review and understanding.